United States presidential pets: History of White House pets

 The first White House dog to receive regular newspaper coverage was Warren G. Harding's dog Laddie Boy.

 Pets also featured in presidential elections.
 Herbert Hoover got a "Belgian Police Dog" (Belgian Malinois), King Tut, during his campaign and pictures of him with his new dog were sent all across the United States.

 Theodore Roosevelt was known for having many pets in the White House.
 He had six children who owned pets including snakes, dogs, cats, a badger, birds, and guinea pigs.

 In 1944, Franklin D. Roosevelt was running for his fourth term when rumors surfaced that his Scottish Terrier, Fala, had accidentally been left behind when visiting the Aleutian Islands.
 After allegedly sending back ships to rescue his dog, Roosevelt was ridiculed and accused of spending thousands of taxpayers' dollars to retrieve his dog.
 At a speech following this Roosevelt said, "You can criticize me, my wife and my family, but you can't criticize my little dog.
 He's Scottish and all these allegations about spending all this money have just made his little soul furious."
 What was later called the "Fala speech" reportedly helped secure reelection for Roosevelt.

 Richard Nixon was accused of hiding a secret slush fund during his candidacy for vice president under Dwight D. Eisenhower in 1952.
-He gave the televised "Checkers speech" named after his cocker spaniel, denying he had a slush fund but admitting, "there is one thing that I did get as a gift that I'm not going to give back."
-The gift was a black-and-white cocker spaniel, Checkers, given to his daughters.
+He gave the televised "Checkers speech" named after his Cocker Spaniel, denying he had a slush fund but admitting, "there is one thing that I did get as a gift that I'm not going to give back."
+The gift was a black-and-white Cocker Spaniel, Checkers, given to his daughters.
 Although there had been talk of Nixon being dropped from the ticket, following his speech he received an increase in support and Mamie Eisenhower reportedly recommended he stay because he was "such a warm person."

-President Lyndon B. Johnson caused controversy when he was photographed lifting his beagles, named Him and Her, by their ears.
+Lyndon B. Johnson caused controversy when he was photographed lifting his beagles, named Him and Her, by their ears.
 Some did not understand the controversy; former president Harry S. Truman said, "What the hell are the critics complaining about; that's how you handle hounds."
 Him died after he was run over by the presidential limousine.